biya-bi/nguiland-infra-deploy/README.md

 	1. Use kubectl to expose services.
 The Wireguard client IP address should be used in port forwarding.
 For example, `kubectl port-forward svc/artifactory-jcr 9001:8082 -n infra --address=10.0.0.2`
 	2. Test artifactory-jcr and artifactory-oss port forwarding using the curl command.
 If the port forwarding loses connection to the pod after running the curl, restart the pods using a command similar to `kubectl rollout restart deployment <deployment_name> -n infra`, then test the curl again.
 If the curl now succeeds, stop kubectl port forwarding command for the given service and run step 1 again for the service in question.
 ## Artifactory
-### Resetting JFOG admin credentials
-Independent of the environment, once artifactory-jcr and artifactory-oss deployments are successful, the next step should be to login and change the default passwords to those encrypted by SOPS-AGE and deployed to the cluster.
-If this is not done, deployments that use secrets deployed in the cluster will fail.
-For example, pipeline runs will push Docker images to JFrog Container Registry (artifactory-jcr) using secrets deployed in the cluster.
-This clearly means that the default password of admin user for artifactory-jcr should be changed to that deployed in the cluster for the image push to be successful.
 ### Generating join and master keys
 Join and Master keys can be generated with the below command:
 ```